Chart Color Schemes

 Charlestown - Dudley has a typical household mix, with a fairly typical median household size

-Family households compose 71.1% of all households, including 31.5% couples with children, 26.0% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 28.9%, with lone person households at 25.4% and group households comprising 3.4%.
-The median household size is 2.5 people, which aligns with the Rest of NSW average.
+Family households constitute 71.1% of all households, including 31.5% couples with children, 26.0% couples without children, and 12.9% single parent families.
+Non-family households comprise the remaining 28.9%, with lone person households at 25.4% and group households comprising 3.4% of the total.
+The median household size is 2.5 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households